-A few weekends ago, Ken Murphy informed me of a new off-width route that Chris Fracchia had recently put up.
-Erogenous Zone (5.10) begins from the GT ledge, just up and left of the first pitch of Andrew (5.4).
-Intrigued, Seth and I went to check it out.
-I followed Seth up Silhouette (5.7), which was a great first pitch, but I kept thinking to myself, If I were a 5.7 leader, this traverse would have me pooping my pants!
+A few weekends ago, I was informed of a new offwidth that had recently been put up.
+Erogenous Zone (5.11b) begins from the GT ledge, just up and left of the first pitch of Andrew (5.4).
+Intrigued, I messaged Seth Gross and asked, “How do you feel about an adventure?
+Bring pants!”

+We climbed Andrew and then attempted the offwidth.
 Check out Seth’s awesome post about his experience on Erogenous Zone!

-I will never, ever forget Scott’s response:
+I will never, ever forget his response:

 “KATHY.
 There’s no taking in trad climbing!”

 He thinks those words have scarred me for life (and they have).

 Before taking a winger on Comedy, I had a nanosecond of uncertainty.
 When I pulled back to the piece I had fallen on, I fired it out.
 I’m glad that I didn’t take and I took the fall, and in the end, I made it to the anchor because I didn’t let that feeling of uncertainty back in.
 I kept listening to the voice that told me to keep pushing.

 I want to be the kind of climber who knows how to listen to that inner voice–it can dictate so much of what we do, what happens next.
 Never shouting, it isn’t angry, it just calmly guides us.
 I also hope that, eventually, that voice will guide me someplace amazing.
 I really hope that it’s on top of a mountain somewhere.